The TDG Story · FDN · Training · Methodology

-I came to Functional Diagnostic Nutrition with a science degree, a decade of athletic coaching, an MSc, and what I thought was a comprehensive understanding of human health.
+I came to Functional Diagnostic Nutrition with a science degree, two decades of clinical practice, an MSc, and what I thought was a comprehensive understanding of human health.
 I was wrong.
 Not about the basics — the physiology was solid.
 But about the approach.
-About how to actually find out what was going wrong in a specific person's body, rather than making educated guesses based on symptoms that could mean a hundred different things.
+About how to actually find out what was going wrong in a specific person’s body, rather than making educated guesses based on symptoms that could mean a hundred different things.

 That’s what FDN gave me.
 A methodology.
 A systematic approach to identifying the actual root causes of dysfunction rather than chasing symptoms from pillar to post with generic protocols that worked for some people and not for others — and nobody could explain why.

-If you've come across the phrase "test, don't guess" anywhere on this site, FDN is where it comes from.
-This post explains what FDN actually is, what the training covers, and why I think it's the right foundation for anyone serious about practising functional medicine or understanding their own health at a level that goes beyond what conventional medicine can offer.
+If you’ve come across the phrase “test, don’t guess” anywhere on this site, FDN is where it comes from.
+This post explains what FDN actually is, what the training covers, and why I think it’s the right foundation for anyone serious about practising functional medicine — or understanding their own health at a level that goes beyond what conventional medicine offers.

 What Is Functional Diagnostic Nutrition?